 Today.
 The Kenai National Wildlife Refuge's wealth of habitat, scenery and wildlife draws a half a million visitors a year, more than any other wildlife refuge in Alaska.

-Beaver Creek is a stream located on the western portion of the Kenai Peninsula in the U.S. state of Alaska.
+Beaver Creek (Dena'ina: Hkayitnu) is a stream located on the western portion of the Kenai Peninsula in the U.S. state of Alaska.
 Beaver Creek flows approximately 10 miles from its source at Beaver Lake in the Kenai National Wildlife Refuge to the Kenai River, approximately 4 river miles from the mouth of that river in the City of Kenai at Cook Inlet.
+The Dena'ina call the creek Hkayitnu, meaning "Tail River".
 Beaver Creek was the common name added to the USGS Geographic Names Information System in 1951.

 ARE Kenai National Wildlife Refuge campsites SOLD OUT?